tinygo-org/bluetooth/README.md

     tinygo flash -target=microbit-s110v8 -programmer=cmsis-dap ./examples/heartrate

+## API stability

+**The API is not stable!** Because many features are not yet implemented and some platforms (e.g. MacOS) are not yet supported, it's hard to say what a good API will be.
+Therefore, if you want stability you should pick a particular git commit and use that.
+Go modules can be useful for this purpose.

+Some things that will probably change:

+  * Add options to the `Scan` method, for example to filter on UUID.
+  * Change advertisement configuration to accept structured BLE packets instead of raw packets.
+  * Connect/disconnect events.
+  * The behavior around advertisement.
+Nordic SoftDevices stop advertising when a device connects, which is somewhat unintuitive.

 ## License

 This project is licensed under the BSD 3-clause license, see the LICENSE file for details.